-- RBCS Navy blazer with embroidered badge pocket - White shirt, with top button fastened and shirt tucked in - Charcoal grey trousers

-- Dark socks - Black formal leather shoes with a heel (not suede or boots) - RBCS House tie (with the School Crest showing) - RBCS sweater may be worn in Years 7 10.
-Year 11 may wear a plain black v- necked sweater.

-Coats should be dark in colour and unobtrusive, featuring no logos or branding, and must be taken off when inside.
+- RBC Navy blazer with embroidered badge pocket - RBC House tie - White shirt or revere collar blouses - Charcoal grey trousers OR RBC Navy/Yellow Tartan Skirt - Charcoal grey socks OR Navy tights (opaque) or socks - Black formal leather shoes (not suede or boots) - RBC pullover or sweater may be worn in Years 7 10.
+Year 11 may wear a plain black vnecked sweater. - RBC coat (Year 7).
+Students in Years 8-11 may wear a non-RBC coat which is dark in colour and unobtrusive, featuring no logos or branding.
+All coats must be taken off when inside.
 Blazers must be worn underneath coats.